 News

-Vanderbilt University Department of Mathematics hosts the International Constructive Functions 2025 Conference
+Department hosts International Constructive Functions 2025 Conference

 Jul.
 3, 2025—The Vanderbilt University Department of Mathematics hosted the international Constructive Functions 2025 which was held on the university campus May 19-22.
 The conference was in large part a recognition of the mathematical work of Distinguished Professor Edward Saff, as well as a celebration of his 80th birthday.
 The local organizers of the conference were Liudmyla...